yankay/scala-tour/scala-tour.md

 ### Using Java

-Scala can operate Java very easily.
-There have been lots of samples before.
+Scala can execute Java code very easily.
+There have already been many examples of this.
 Java can also use Scala.
-This example shows how to use @BeanProperty Annotation to create Java Style Bean.
+This example shows how to use the @BeanProperty Annotation to create a Java Style Bean.
 Try to add @BeanProperty before var name.
-So that the bean contains getter/setter.
+Now the bean contains getter/setter functions.
 And the Apache BeanUtils can work correctly.

 ```